notpeelz/GTFO-QoLFix/README.md

 - Reviving teammates would cancel for seemingly no reason; with this patch, you can **look around freely** while reviving.

+  NOTE: for balance reasons, this also disables shooting/ADSing while reviving.

 <a href="https://i.imgur.com/Mi7jy8l.mp4"><img height="240" src="img/betterinteractions_thumbnail.jpg"></a>

 ### RunReloadCancel